Thought-Forms: From history of compilation

-This "small but influential book", (Note: According to the scholars of religious studies, the authors of the Encyclopedia of Women and Religion in North America.) which contains color pictures of thought-forms that the authors said are created "in subtle spirit-matter," was published in 1905.
+This "small but influential book", (Note: According to scholars of religious studies, the authors of the Encyclopedia of Women and Religion in North America.) which contains color pictures of thought-forms that the authors said are created "in subtle spirit-matter," was published in 1905.
 The book affirms that "the quality" of thoughts influences the life experience of their creator, and that they "can affect" other people.
 (Note: As Leadbeater noted, "books are specially strong centres of thought-forms, and their unnoticed influence in a man's life is often a powerful one.")